inmarsat-enterprise/isatdatapro-azure/docs/setup.md

 #### Create the Event Grid Topic

-1. Type **Event Grid** into the Search box at the top of the `All Services` page, then select **Event Grid Topics**  section.
+1. Type **Event Grid Topic** into the Search box at the top of the `All Services` page, then select **Event Grid Topic**  in Marketplace.

-2. Click the **Add** button to create a new Event Grid Topic.

-3. Complete the event grid topic creation form with the following:
+2. Complete the event grid topic creation form with the following:

     1. **Subscription**: Select your Azure subscription.
-    2. **Resource Group**: Select the resource group to which you have added your other services, such as `serverless-microservices`.
+    2. **Resource Group**: Select the resource group to which you have added your other services, such as `satellite-iot-serverless`.
-    3. **Name**: Enter a unique value for the Event Grid **Topic** i.e. `IdpExternalizations`.
+    3. **Name**: Enter a unique value for the Event Grid **Topic** i.e. `SatelliteMessagingExternalizations`.
     4. **Location**: Select a region closest to you.
 Make sure you select the same region as the rest of your resources.
     5. Click the **Review + create** button.